The actions of the Project

 The protocol is based on biometric parameters that are easy to measure and evaluate, to facilitate their application in the field as much as possible.

-This protocol was developed in Italy by dr. Mordenti of the University of Bologna (Dip.
-Veterinary Medical Sciences) in collaboration with the University of Ferrara, the Parks of the Po Delta of Emilia and that of Veneto, while in Greece we have availed ourselves of the collaboration of dr. Sapounidis, of the Fisheries Research Institute.
+The protocol was developed in Italy by Dr. Mordenti of the University of Bologna (Department of Veterinary Medical Sciences), in collaboration with the University of Ferrara, the Emilia-Romagna Po Delta Park and the Veneto Po Delta Park.
+In Greece, the project benefited from the collaboration of Dr. Sapounidis of the Fisheries Research Institute.

 Designing eels passages